 As a result of the Merger, Patricia acquired the business of Serve and will continue the existing business operations of Serve as a public reporting company under the name Serve Robotics Inc. In accordance with "reverse merger" or "reverse acquisition" accounting treatment, the Company was determined the accounting acquirer.
-Patricia's historical financial statements before the Merger will be replaced with the historical financial statements of Serve before the Merger in future filings with the SEC.
+Patricia's historical financial statements before the Merger has been replaced with the historical financial statements of Serve before the Merger in filings with the SEC since the Merger unless otherwise noted.

-2. GOING CONCERN
+2 GOING CONCERN